jaayap/Unity_Best_Practices/En/Unit_Test_And_TDD.md

 #### Tests Scripts

-The Class name must be prefix or suffix by "Test".
-By default, Unity use the C# unit test framework **NUnit**.
+The Class name must be prefixed or suffixed by "Test".
+By default, Unity uses the C# unit test framework **NUnit**.

-Before each method of test, the attribute [Test] must be write :
+Before each method of test, the attribute [Test] must be written :

 ```cs
 [Test]